ZuhalAmarkhil/ZuhalAmarkhil/README.md

 # Hello, World! 👋
-I am a Data Science and Data Analytics enthusiastic with a rich background in various programming languages, database management, and business intelligence tools.
-I hold a Masters in Information Systems and a certificate of advanced studies in Data Science from Syracuse University, New York.
+I am a Data Science and Data Analytics enthusiast with a rich background in various programming languages, database management, and business intelligence tools.
+I hold a Masters in Information Systems from Syracuse University, New York, and a Certificate of Advanced Studies in Data Science.
 My journey so far has been a blend of rigorous academic training and hands-on experience in the government and tech sectors.
 ## Core Skills
 | **Programming Languages** | **Database Management**  | **Business Intelligence Tools** |
 |---------------------------|---------------------------|---------------------------------|